-Frequently Asked Questions about Starting an RIA - Answered
+Frequently Asked Questions About Starting an RIA — Answered

 Last Edited by: LPL Financial

-How do I set up an RIA?
+How Do I Start an RIA?

-Review your state’s registration requirements.
 You’ll likely register with the state if you manage less than $100 million in advisory assets and the US Securities and Exchange Commission (SEC) if you manage $100 million or more in advisory assets (or will manage $100 million or more within 120 days of registration).

 • Certified Financial PlannerTM (CFP®)